-The Second Qualification Date is designed to account for results and changes in ranking within the Top ATP and WTA eligible singles players since the Entry Deadline.
-The next highest ranked ATP and WTA eligible and entered players not already accepted into the competition determine the remaining 1 x ATP and 1 x WTA qualifying teams, as long as the teams meet the minimum number of players required.
+The Second Qualification Date is designed to account for results and changes in ranking within the Top ATP and WTA eligible singles players since the

+Entry Deadline.
+The final two teams will be admitted to the competition on Monday, 18 November.
+Those will be the next highest combined entry teams from the original list.